Chicken, Asparagus & Peas Dog Food Recipe

 Let the chicken cool than dice the chicken into bit size chunks.
 Shredding it is also fine.

 Add fresh or frozen peas to the cooked meat.
 The heat will lightly cook the peas.
-Rinse the asparagus under running water.
+Rinse the peas under running water.

 Place asparagus in a saucepan and cover with a few inches of water in a saucepan.
 When the water starts to boil, cook for 5 minutes.